Violet Carson: Coronation Street

 Carson is best remembered for her role as Ena Sharples, the flint-faced and gruff moral voice of Coronation Street, a role she played from 1960 to 1980.
 In 1962, she was named ITV Personality of the Year for her portrayal of Ena.

-For much of her time on the programme, Sharples' moralising caused her to spar regularly with Elsie Tanner (Patricia Phoenix).
+For much of her time on the programme, Ena's moralising caused her to spar regularly with Elsie Tanner (Patricia Phoenix).
 She appeared in the first episode, which aired on 9 December 1960.
 Long after her departure from the programme and after her own death, Carson continues to be synonymous with the hairnet that Ena chose to wear for almost every occasion.
 As a singer, Carson was in the soprano range and was a regular on the Christian hymnal programme Stars on Sunday during its ten-year run from 1969.

-On 14 February 1968, Carson sailed from Southampton on the Orient Lines liner Oriana, bound for Australia.
+On 14 February 1968, Carson sailed from Southampton on the Orient Line's liner Oriana, bound for Australia.
 She arrived in Fremantle on 6 March 1968 and Melbourne on 9 March.
 Thousands of Australians greeted her on the docks.
 On 22 March 1968, she attended the 10th Annual TV Week Logie Awards (named after John Logie Baird) at the Southern Cross Hotel in Melbourne, where she presented awards to some of the winners that year.

-During the 1970s, Carson suffered from ill health, and only played Ena sporadically throughout the decade.
+During the 1970s, Carson suffered from ill health, and only played Ena sporadically from 1972 onwards.
 She was absent from Coronation Street for most of 1974 after suffering a stroke.

-In April 1980, Carson made what would ultimately be her final appearance in Coronation Street.
+In April 1980, Carson made what would ultimately be her final appearance on Coronation Street.
 A storyline involving Ena moving to Lytham St. Annes to stay with a friend while her flat at the street's community centre was being renovated, was aired.
 When the character returned, the flat was not ready and Ena announced on screen (to characters Ken Barlow and Albert Tatlock) that she would return to her flat — but only if she felt like doing so.
 It was at this point that Carson became ill with pernicious anaemia and was forced to leave the programme, although at the time it was anticipated that she would return at some stage.
 However, this did not happen and all subsequent storylines involving Ena were shelved due to Carson's poor health, although Ena was not written out.

 Carson lived in a bungalow in Bispham, Blackpool, with her sister Nellie, and refused to make any public appearances after her retirement.
 The year after she retired, Carson underwent surgery for an abscess from which she never fully recovered.

+Recordings

+Violet Carson released an EP Violet Carson Sings and Plays for You on the Columbia label in 1961.
+She later recorded an album Stars on Sunday: Miss Violet Carson for the York label.